 Applications

-PACE will benefit society by delivering high-quality observations of our ocean and atmosphere.
+PACE is benefiting society by delivering high-quality observations of our ocean and atmosphere.
 Its innovative design and cutting-edge technology are designed to study the earth in new ways and deliver a variety of science data products.

 A key activity is the PACE Applications Program, which engages individuals and groups to use PACE data for their projects.
 We work with you — scientists, policy makers, public health practitioners, and industry professionals — to apply PACE data to practical societal needs.
 The goal of the PACE Applications Program is to foster new partnerships and out-of-the-box thinking that will generate inventive solutions that aid society.
 These efforts support the NASA Applied Sciences Program.

-We will strive to effectively transition individuals and groups from being potential users to those who actively employ PACE observations to address environmental issues.
+We strive to effectively transition individuals and groups from being potential users to those who actively employ PACE observations to address environmental issues.
 Individuals or organizations in both communities can be public or private, federal or regional entities, with local, national, or international scopes for their applications.
-PACE Applications promotes justice, equity, diversity and inclusion, routine outreach and communication, capacity building, implementing and iterating on feedback, as well as the coordination of diverse partners and user communities.

 How Does it Work?